 - 1. Each school may enter one (1) contestant. - 2.
 Each contestant is allowed a one minute warm-up prior to their performance on stage. - 3.
 Each host will provide a warm-up room with a tuned piano. - 4.
 Each contestant is limited to a 10-minute performance.
 The time will begin after the first note is played and does not stop between selections. - 5.
-If the contestant exceeds the 10-minute time limit, there will be an immediate three points deducted and then two points deducted for every five seconds over the time limit thereafter. - 6.
-Contestants will choose two (2) pieces from two different genres listed below.
-The pieces must be contrasting tempo, mood, key, ect. - a.
+If the contestant exceeds the 10-minute time limit, there will be an immediate three points deducted and then two points deducted for every five seconds over the time limit thereafter. - Contestants will choose two pieces from two different genres listed below.
+The pieces must be contrasting in style (tempo, mood, key, etc.).
+Music Submission Forms (found on the GAPPS website) may be submitted prior to competition to ensure adherence to this rule. - a.
 Baroque - b.
 Classical - c.
 Romantic - d.
+Patriotic

-Patriotic - e.
+- e.
 Sacred/ Traditional Hymns - f.
 Contemporary (includes Impressionism) - g.
 Jazz (Note: Contestants will be judged on playing the piece as written in the sheet music) - 7.
 Pieces will be played from memory.
 No sheet music is allowed on piano. - 8.
-All music must be from published material.
+All music must be from published material that includes all mark-ups (rests, pedals, etc.).
+Contestants will be judged on playing the piece as written in the sheet music.
 Published is defined as a process whereby the sheet music is provided or distributed so that the public has access through purchase or public domain. - 9.
 Please number measures to make it easier for the judges to score. - 10.
-A contestant will not be allowed to play the same piece in consecutive years.

-- 11. Contestants will provide 2 copies of each piece of music to the judges.
+A contestant will not be allowed to play the same piece in consecutive years. - 11.
+Contestants will provide a Music Submission Form (found on the GAPPS website) and 2 copies of each piece of music to the judges.
+Failure to do this will result in a five point deduction.
 One piece MUST be an original and the other can be a photocopy.
 The photocopy is considered a complimentary copy and MUST be destroyed after competition. - 12.
 If only a photocopy of the music is being provided, the contestant must present a letter from the publisher authorizing duplication.
 Downloaded music will only be authorized with a proof of purchase. - 13.
 Every contestant will only have one chance to perform. - 14.
 Audiences will be allowed at this event. - 15.
 There will be two judges for this event.
 The two judges will score and give written comments without discussing with one another and will hold all evaluation sheets until all contestants have performed. - 16.
-Judges will score on the following: - a.
-Accuracy: Notes and time value - b.
-Technique: Fingering, facility and appropriateness - Judges should be in plain sight of pianists. - c.
+Judges will score on the following: - Accuracy (as determined by the sheet music): Notes, time value, pedals, etc. Contestants will be judged on playing the piece as written in the sheet music. - b.
+Technique: Fingering, facility and appropriateness - i.
+Judges should be in plain sight of pianists. - c.
 Rhythm: Steadiness, tempo and freedom - d.
 Interpretation: Understanding of composition, expression marks, contrast and general effort - e.
 Presentation: Stage deportment, poise and stage personality - f.
 Difficulty of piece